sakikuroe/Longest-increasing-subsequence-Rust/README.md

 Dinamic programming (DP) with binary search

 ## Note
-The trait Ord must be implemented for the array elements.
+- The trait Ord must be implemented for the array elements.
+- If there are multiple such vectors, the vector created is not uniquely defined.